devdigital/Dawn/README.md

 **Example Bootstrapper Tasks**

-Our bootstrapper tasks are instances of *IOwinBootstrapperTask*.
-We must implement one *Run* method that takes the same instance of the OWIN *IAppBuilder*.
+Our bootstrapper tasks are instances of *IOwinBootstrapperTask* provided by Dawn.
+We must implement one *Run* method which shares the same instance of the OWIN *IAppBuilder* across all tasks.

 In this example our API bootstrapper configures an API using the ASP.NET Web API extension method *UseWebApi*.
-The web boostrapper task is using [NancyFx](http://nancyfx.org/) in this case to host static web pages, using the *UseNancy* extension method.
+The web boostrapper task is using [NancyFx](http://nancyfx.org/) to host static web pages, using the *UseNancy* extension method.

 ```csharp
 public class ApiBootstrapperTask : IOwinBootstrapTask